gammaled/guled-investment-group/README.md

 * **Davys Grey** (#575A5E): for navbar link font, body font and line under headings;
-* **International Orange Engineering** (#C40B08): for contact submit button, learn more button and some body text; this colour was used to bring attention to important buttons and important information.
+* **International Orange Engineering** (#C40B08): for contact submit button, learn more button and some body text;
 * **Sapphire Blue** (#246B94): for logo and headers;
 * **Cultured** (#F4F7F5): for most body backgrounds, and callout font colour;